Clubs and Societies

 LMH students also make significant contributions to the many university-wide clubs and societies.

-Among college societies are:
+Among college cubs and societies are:

 The LMH Badminton Club is fun, friendly and open to anyone who has the slightest inkling to play.
 Sessions take place every weekend of term at the Ferry Road Sports Centre; a short cycle ride or walk towards Summertown.
 The weekly sessions are relaxed, but there are also LMH teams that compete in the Oxford University Badminton League and in Cuppers, so there is an opportunity to play more competitively if you wish.
 The Club enters Men’s, Ladies’ and Mixed teams into the league so there is plenty of opportunity to play for your college and we are always looking for new enthusiastic members for the team!
 With our regular socials and relaxed atmosphere, the LMH Badminton Club is also a great way to make new friends outside of your subject or year group.